ipfs/kubo/docs/config.md

 ### `Identity.PeerID`

 The unique PKI identity label for this configs peer.
-Set on init and never read, its merely here for convenience.
+Set on init and never read, it's merely here for convenience.
 Ipfs will always generate the peerID from its keypair at runtime.

 ### `Identity.PrivKey`